On Differential Geometric Formulations of Slow Invariant Manifold Computation: Geodesic Stretching and Flow Curvature: Geodesic Stretching Approach

 \section{Geodesic Stretching Approach}

-In this section, we introduce a new tensorial SIM approximation method by exploiting the previously introduced setting in the following way: We translate the notion of geodesic deviation to the concept of the ration of stretching rates from SBD (see \cite{adrover2007structure,adrover2007stretching}).
+In this section, we introduce a new tensorial method to approximate normal attractiveness by exploiting the previously introduced setting in the following way: We translate the notion of geodesic deviation to the concept of the ration of stretching rates from SBD (see \cite{adrover2007structure,adrover2007stretching}).
 The results are what we call geodesic stretching rates which turn out to be specific sectional curvatures, in coordinates corresponding to some curvature tensor entries.
 In \ref{sec:test_stret} we apply the resulting method to non-linear test-models.
+In \ref{sec:test_stret} we derive a SIM approximation method from this approach and apply the resulting method to non-linear test-models.